ZentaChain/Zentachain/README.md

 *cost.
 The ecosystem will help deliver content in a way which can save you considerable money.*
 *High latency networks are a real barrier of entry to developing world, the Zentachain provides* *resilient access to data, independent of low latency or connectivity to the backbone.
-Zentachain* *wants to be truly decentral, without any exception and will design the ecosystem in such a* *way that it never keep track on its users and will never save IP-address or any personal* *information.
-By design the ecosystem simply doesn’t have this information nor can link* *transactions to a certain user or identity.*
+Zentachain* wants to be truly decentralized, without any exception and will design the ecosystem in such a way* that keeps track of its users and will never save IP-address or any personal information.
+By design* the ecosystem simply doesn’t have this information nor can link transactions to a certain user or identity.*

 ------------